-Check out nurseries and Community Supported Agriculture (CSA) in your area for native, local, in-season and organic flowers.
-Organically grown flowers won’t have any nasty pesticides and help support pollinator populations.
+Check out nurseries and Community Supported Agriculture programs (CSA) in your area for native, local, in-season and organic flowers.
+Organically grown flowers are beautiful and stand out from conventional wedding blooms like roses; without nasty pesticides, they’re healthier for your guests as well as for pollinators.
 Flowers that are native and in season are adapted to the local climate, so they require less water and other resources to grow.
 Using local flowers also means cutting down on the carbon cost of transportation.

-There are a lot of options to choose from instead of fresh-cut flowers.
-Instead, get crafty with silk or paper flowers (use recycled sheet music, maps, book pages or gift tissue to make then unique) and eliminate worries about wilting.
-You can also replace flowers altogether with thrifted lanterns or potted plants that can be taken home by guests.
+There are a lot of creative options to choose from besides fresh-cut flowers.
+You can get crafty with paper flowers (use recycled sheet music, maps, book pages or gift wrap tissue to make them unique) or use materials like thrifted fabrics for a festive vibe.
+Or replace flower decorations altogether with thrifted lanterns, paper fans, or potted plants that can also be taken home by guests.

 “My husband and I had native wildflowers at our wedding, courtesy of a native plant nursery down the road.
 The bouquets were seasonal, based on what flowers were growing that time of year, and it helped support a local business that keeps acres of native wildflowers and shrubs that wildlife and pollinators get to use throughout the year.
 It also introduced people to the idea that “weeds” can be beautiful, and I hope inspired them to consider native plant landscaping.”